 Clean the printhead.
-See Cleaning the ZD611D Printhead on page 118.
+See .

 5. Reload the printer media and run a SmartCal media calibration.

 Platen Roller is Damaged or Worn Out

 Over time the platen roller can wear out or become damaged.
 As the platen roller gets older, it smoother and grips the media less and becomes less soft and wears out.